 My life as Fine Artist started later, after having worked as the head of the Jüdisches Kulturmuseum in Augsburg.

 Art follows the natural law of mankind it seems, so dreams have the tendency to transform into nightmares, but when you are lucky (or earned it …) nightmares can smooth down and get transferred or transform into less nightmarish states, maybe even “dreams.”
-The important thing is to adapt your tools, expectations and hopes to the possibility of changes, which hopefully are not always ending up being of worse nightmarish quality than what was already nightmarish before.
+The important thing is to adapt your tools, expectations and hopes to the possibility of changes.

 I appreciate that art is to be approached by doing, rather than by self-analyzing and meticulously planning each step to be taken.